 \subsubsection{Streamline clustering}

-White matter streamline clustering (also referred to as \textit{bundling}) allows to assign every streamline in a tractogram to the bundle it belongs to \citep{ODonnell:TMI:2007, Maddah:MIA:2008, Li:Neuroimage:2010, Wassermann:Neuroimage:2010, Guevara:Neuroimage:2011, Garyfallidis:FrontiersNeurosc:2012, Jin:Neuroimage:2014, Wassermann:BrainStructFunc:2016, Siless:Neuroimage:2018, Sharmin:FrontiersNeurosc:2018, Garyfallidis:Neuroimage:2018}.
+White matter streamline clustering (also referred to as \textit{bundling}) allows to assign every streamline in a tractogram into anatomically coherent bundles \citep{Maddah:MIA:2008, Li:Neuroimage:2010, Wassermann:Neuroimage:2010, Guevara:Neuroimage:2011, Garyfallidis:FrontiersNeurosc:2012, Jin:Neuroimage:2014, Wassermann:BrainStructFunc:2016, Siless:Neuroimage:2018, Sharmin:FrontiersNeurosc:2018, Garyfallidis:Neuroimage:2018}.
 It is a procedure where the streamlines of interest need to be identified from the rest of the streamlines (the rejection class).
 The task of attributing a streamline to a bundle needs to address the fundamental question of how streamlines are similar to, or different from, each other.
 One of the challenges lies in finding the appropriate measure to quantify the affinity of streamlines, the other major difficulty being computing such affinities or distances in a reasonable time.

 Probabilistic model-based methods (e.g. \citet{Dayan:ICIP:2018}) or traditional machine learning-based frameworks (e.g. \citet{Brun:MICCAI:2004, Wang:MICCAI-CNI:2018, Kumar:PatternRecog:2019, Berto:biorxiv:2020}) have also been proposed to solve the clustering task.
 However, some of the findings in these works are limited to clustering a single bundle, require separate learning models for each bundle, are still affected by the streamline-wise distance computational complexity, or suffer from the trade-off of the granularity of the arrangement.